jewel/clearskies/protocol/directory.md

 Subtree Copy
 ------------

-Software may support the ability to only sync a single subdirectory of a share.
+Software may support the ability to only sync a single subdirectory.
 This does not require peer cooperation or knowledge.

-In order to make this efficient, the software should keep a cached copy of the peer's manifest so that the peer doesn't need to send a complete copy of the tree on every connection.
+The database records for the non-synced files should be added to the local database (so that they are not resent upon every reconnection), but not propagated to other peers.

 Partial Copy